You can search our registers to find information about any property or land in Scotland.

 We do not hold birth, death or marriage certificates.
 Request these from the National Records of Scotland.

-A title sheet includes a map that defines a property’s boundaries on the Ordnance Survey map.
+A title sheet includes a map that defines a title’s boundaries on the Ordnance Survey map.
 It will also include:

-- whether there is a mortgage on the property
+- whether there is a mortgage on the title

-- a scaled plan of the property’s extent
+- a scaled plan of the title’s extent

-- any conditions or rules affecting the property
+- any conditions or rules affecting the title

-The sasine register is a record of property deeds.
+The sasine register is a record of title deeds.
 Since the 1870s, properties in the sasine register have had chronological lists of deeds called search sheets.
 Search sheets provide:

 - deed details